Flight chaos at Gatwick as air-traffic control staff shortage hits airport again

 British Airways grounded its evening flights to and from Bordeaux and Jersey on top of previous cancellations unrelated to the air-traffic control issues.

-BA’s sister airline, Vueling, cancelled a dozen flights, mainly serving Spain.
+BA’s sister airline, Vueling, cancelled 16 flights, mainly serving Spain.
 Norwegian axed its flights linking Gatwick with Bergen, Copenhagen and Stavanger.

 Wizz Air grounded flights serving Vienna and Venice.

-In addition, Turkish Airlines cancelled its evening operation to and from Istanbul, while TAP Portugal axed a Porto service.
+In addition, Turkish Airlines cancelled its evening operation to and from Istanbul, TAP Portugal axed a Porto service and Helvetic grounded its Zurich flights.

 A spokesperson for Gatwick said: “Due to short-notice absence in the air-traffic control tower, temporary restrictions have been put in place today, in addition to existing restrictions in place due to adverse weather across UK and Europe.
 These may result in some delays and cancellations.